joshtynjala/actionscript-3.0-developers-guide/security/loading-data.md

 `Socket.connect()` or `XMLSocket.connect()` method.
 Flash Player then waits until it has fulfilled your policy file request before deciding whether to allow your main connection.
-However, if the master policy file specifies that the target location can’t serve policy files, the call to `loadPolicyFile()` has no effect, even if there is a policy file at that location.
+However, if the master policy file specifies that the target location can't serve policy files, the call to `loadPolicyFile()` has no effect, even if there is a policy file at that location.

 If you are implementing a socket server and you need to provide a socket policy